-The assets are invested in a manner that is intended to produce results, in the long term, that meet or exceed the composite return and are within the risk parameters of a benchmark composed of 42% Russell 3000 Index, 28% MSCI All Country World Ex US Index, 5% Bloomberg Commodity Total Return Index, 5% S&P Global Natural Resources Index, 5% FTSE/EPRA NAREIT Global Real Estate Index, and 15% Barclays Aggregate Bond Index.
+The assets are invested in a manner that is intended to produce results, in the long term, that meet or exceed the composite return and are within the risk parameters of an approved benchmark.
 The long-term objective is to attain, within acceptable risk parameters, an average annual total return that exceeds the sum of the Foundation's approved payout rate plus inflation, plus investment management and related fees.
 The objective is expected to be obtained over time but not in each and every reporting period.